-The Group's revenues increased from MNOK 1 266.7 last year to MNOK 1 583.3 in 2021.
-The level of activity in Frigaard Property Group has been high during 2021.
-New orders signed, revenue, sale of residential properties and order back-log have all risen to all-time high levels.
-Unfortunately, unforeseen events and exceptional costs in one specific project within the Construction segment in Q4, hampered the year end operating profit.
-This project is fully handed over in February 2022, and the loss related to the project in 2021 was MNOK 41.
+The Group's revenues decreased from MNOK 1 583.3 last year to MNOK 1 500.7 in 2022.
+The level of activity in Frigaard Property Group has been high during 2022.
+New orders signed during the year, and revenue from the construction segment has been stable and solid.
+Order back-log have all risen to all-time high levels.
+Macro environment with high inflation and increasing interest and energy prices affects our final margins.

-During 2021 80 development properties were sold, compared to 19 units last year.
-At year end 31 development properties are under construction.
+During 2022 89 development properties were sold, compared to 80 units last year.
+At year end 190 development properties are under construction.

-Total cash flow from operating activities was MNOK 118.5 in 2021, and the operating profit is MNOK 13.2.
-The difference between cash flow and operating profit mainly concerns timing differences in the payment plan in the construction projects compared to 2021, and handover of Tribunen 1.
-The Group's cash flow from investments during 2021 amounted to MNOK 21.
-This is mainly to the financing of a combined logistic and office building in Tranås, and net cash effect from purchase of shares in Dronningens gate Atrium AS and Høgli Eiendom AS.
+Total cash flow from operating activities was MNOK - 284 in 2022, and the operating profit is MNOK 53.7.
+The difference between cash flow and operating profit mainly concerns timing differences in the payment plan in the construction projects compared to 2022, and production of residential homes in production.
+The production of residential homes is fully financed by construction loans, shown as financing activities in the Group's cash flow.
+The Group's cash flow from investments during 2022 amounted to MNOK 60.
+This is mainly from the financing of a combined logistic and office building in Tranås and the final settlement from the sale of the shares in Höganloft Fastigheter AB in 2020.
+The building was delivered on the first of March 2022.
+As a part of the final share purchase agreement from the sale of shares in Höganloft Fastigheter AB, Frigaard Bolig had to finance part of the building cost that wasn't covered by the construction loan.

-The Group's liquidity reserve as of 31.12.2021 amounted to MNOK 209.2.
+The Group's liquidity reserve as of 31.12.2022 amounted to MNOK 237.8.

-The Group's short-term debt as of 31.12.2021 constituted 52 % of the Group's total debt, compared to 76 % as of 31.12.2020.
-This decrease is mainly attributable to a MNOK 300 bond, which was refinanced in February 2021.
+The Group's short-term debt as of 31.12.2022 constituted 70 % of the Group's total debt, compared to 52 % as of 31.12.2021.
+This increase is mainly attributable to a short-term construction loan which is related to property development projects which will be finalized and ready for handover during 2022.
 The Group's financial position is sound and adequate.

-Total assets at year-end amounted to MNOK 1 105, compared to MNOK 1 122 last year.
-The equity ratio was 22.3 % as of 31.12.2021, compared to 28.7 % the year before.
+Total assets at year-end amounted to MNOK 1 439, compared to MNOK 1 105 last year.
+The equity ratio was 19.1 % as of 31.12.2022, compared to 22.3 % the year before.